feisty171/blog/_posts/2025-10-08-The-Courage-To-Live.md

 But I’m glad I stayed.
 It made me realise that most of us who speak of wanting to die, are just crying out for a reason to stay.
 And I’m grateful we found one, even if it was just enough to make it through another day.

 Because even in that unfathomable pain, exhaustion, and thick fog of despair, we are choosing courage.

-The courage to live life.
+The courage to live.
 To live is to stand in the fire of your own thoughts and still refuse to burn.
 It is to wake up every day carrying the same heaviness, the same fears, the same uncertainty, and still move, even if only an inch.

 To live is to face the weight of being an imperfect human: the loneliness, the disappointments, the quiet doubts that whisper nothing will ever change, or worse, you would be better off gone.
 And yet, somehow, we move on anyway.

 We get up.
 We brush our teeth.
 We go to work.
 We laugh at something small.
 We make plans for a tomorrow we are not even sure we believe in.

 That is courage.

 Not the kind that is visible or celebrated, but the kind that exists quietly and stubbornly in the background of even our worst days.

 The courage to live is not made of grand gestures.